escheung/c690/c690a3/README.txt

 Unpack
 -------
 Unzip the package
-- run "tar -zxvf Extractor.tar.gz" to unpack the file.
+- run "tar -zxvf Solver.tar.gz" to unpack the file.

 -------
 Compile
 -------
 Using ANT:
-- from a terminal, go into the "Extractor" directory you just unpacked.
+- from a terminal, go into the "Solver" directory you just unpacked.
 - run "ant clean" to remove any previous compiled files.
 - run "ant build" to compile new set of class files.